-UPDATED: We’ve updated this post to reflect a new keynote speaker.
+UPDATED: We’ve revised this post to reflect new keynote speakers and a new meeting location.

 The National Center for Advancing Translational Sciences, which is a part of the National Institutes of Health, is offering a webinar at 2 p.m.
 Eastern on March 28 titled “Advancing Innovation in the Equality State: NCATS SBIR & STTR Programs for Small Businesses in Translational Science.”

 The National Institutes of Health offers the Early Career Reviewer Program to help new investigators better understand how the peer-review system works and to make sure study sections have representatives from all sorts of academic and research institutions.